kadir4444/Random-Password-Generator/README.md

 A simple desktop password generator that will create passwords with characters betweem 8 to 15 characters.
 The passwords generated will contain numbers, special characters and both upper and lower case alphabet characters.

 Current Release:
-- Version 2 - GUI interface will be interoduced allowing users to create passwords and allow them to copy it onto clipboard
+- Version 2 - GUI interface will be introduced allowing users to create passwords and allow them to copy it onto clipboard

 Upcoming features:
 - Version 3 - Advanced GUI interface